-The effects on the digestive system Treatment of alimentary-tract disease choleretic, and antispasmodic properties (Niazmand et al., 2010).
+The effects on the digestive system Treatment of alimentary-tract disease There are some reports on gastrointestinal effects of Achillea, such as anti-ulcer, anti-bacterial, hepatoprotective, choleretic, and antispasmodic properties (Niazmand et al., 2010).
 In fact, A. millefolium has been used against digestive conditions and as a cholagogue agent.
-The utilization of herbal teas from various species of A. millefolium particularly for gastrointestinal diseases, is prevalent in traditional medicine (Si et al., 2006).
+The utilization of herbal teas from various species of Α. millefolium group, particularly for gastrointestinal diseases, is prevalent in traditional medicine (Si et al., 2006).
 A. millefolium and related species are commonly employed for treating diarrhea, abdominal pain, and stomachache in Turkish traditional medicine (Akram.
 2013; Si et al., 2006).